-To provide for an attractive campus style setting to encourage the investment of hi-tech, hi-tech manufacturing, and research and development enterprise at Grange Castle Business Park, the expansion of which will be subject to a masterplan incorporating a local transport plan in consultation with the NTA and TII.
+To provide for an attractive campus style setting to encourage the investment of hi-tech, hi-tech manufacturing, and research and development enterprise at Grange Castle Business Park.

 9.2.4 Learning Economy

 Investment in ongoing education, training and personal development is recognised by the Government as having a critical role in economic development and international competitiveness.
 Local authorities have an important role in working with other state agencies to promote this 'learning economy' in partnership with public and private sectors.
 South Dublin County has specific assets in health, education and innovative employment sectors, which may benefit from clustering in locations around 'anchor' institutions such as TU Dublin (Tallaght Campus).
 In this regard, the concept of technology and innovation poles have been developed through Enterprise Ireland and the IDA to drive regional and rural development, led by Institutes of Technology as partners with enterprise.